-statusInformation = success or failure

-authenticateIncomingMsg(

-IN authKey secret key for authentication

-IN authParameters as received on the wire

-IN wholeMsg as received on the wire

-OUT authenticatedWholeMsg complete authenticated message

-)

-statusInformation An indication of whether the authentication process was successful.
-If not it is an indication of the problem. authKev The secret key to be used by the authentication algorithm.
-The length of this key MUST be 16 octets. authParameters The authParameters from the incoming message. wholeMsq The message to be authenticated on input and the authenticated message on output. authenticatedWholeMsg The whole message after the authentication check is complete.
+statusInformation = -- success or failure authenticateIncomingMsg(IN authKey -- secret key for authentication authParameters -- as received on the wire ΤN IN wholeMsg -- as received on the wire OUT authenticatedWholeMsg -- complete authenticated message) The abstract data elements are: statusInformation An indication of whether the authentication process was successful.
+If not it is an indication of the problem. authKey The secret key to be used by the authentication algorithm.
+The length of this key MUST be 16 octets. authParameters The authParameters from the incoming message. wholeMsq The message to be authenticated on input and the authenticated message on output. authenticatedWholeMsg

+The whole message after the authentication check is complete.

 6.3.
-Elements of Procedure This section describes the procedures for the HMAC-MD5-96 authentication protocol.
+Elements of Procedure

+This section describes the procedures for the ${\rm HMAC-MD5-96}$ authentication protocol.

 6.3.1.
-Processing an Outgoing Message This section describes the procedure followed by an SNMP engine whenever it must authenticate an outgoing message using the usmHMACMD5AuthProtocol.
-1) The msgAuthenticationParameters field is set to the serialization, according to the rules in [RFC1906], of an OCTET STRING containing 12 zero octets.
-2) From the secret authKey, two keys K1 and K2 are derived: a) extend the authKey to 64 octets by appending 48 zero octets; save it as extendedAuthKey b) obtain IPAD by replicating the octet 0x36 64 times; c) obtain K1 by XORing extendedAuthKey with IPAD; d) obtain OPAD by replicating the octet 0x5C 64 times; e) obtain K2 by XORing extendedAuthKey with OPAD.
-4) Prepend K1 to the wholeMsg and calculate MD5 digest over it according to [MD5].
-5) Prepend K2 to the result of the step 4 and calculate MD5 digest over it according to [MD5].
-Take the first 12 octets of the final digest - this is Message Authentication Code (MAC).
-6) Replace the msgAuthenticationParameters field with MAC obtained in the step 5.

-- 7) The authenticatedWholeMsg is then returned to the caller together with statusInformation indicating success. - 6.3.2.
+Processing an Outgoing Message

+This section describes the procedure followed by an SNMP engine whenever it must authenticate an outgoing message using the usmHMACMD5AuthProtocol.

+- 1) The msgAuthenticationParameters field is set to the serialization, according to the rules in [RFC1906], of an OCTET STRING containing 12 zero octets. - 2) From the secret authKey, two keys K1 and K2 are derived: - a) extend the authKey to 64 octets by appending 48 zero octets; save it as extendedAuthKey - b) obtain IPAD by replicating the octet 0x36 64 times; - c) obtain K1 by XORing extendedAuthKey with IPAD; - d) obtain OPAD by replicating the octet 0x5C 64 times; - e) obtain K2 by XORing extendedAuthKey with OPAD. - 3) Prepend K1 to the wholeMsg and calculate MD5 digest over it according to [MD5]. - 4) Prepend K2 to the result of the step 4 and calculate MD5 digest over it according to [MD5].
+Take the first 12 octets of the final digest - this is Message Authentication Code (MAC). - 5) Replace the msgAuthenticationParameters field with MAC obtained in the step 4. - 6) The authenticatedWholeMsg is then returned to the caller together with statusInformation indicating success. - 6.3.2.
 Processing an Incoming Message